-Name Title Responsibilities Staff and Support Andre Perwin IT/Computer Support Contact them with concerns with equipment Jason Garstka Most classrooms have a phone that connects directly with Derek Harmison IT.
+Name Title Responsibilities Staff and Support Andre Perwin IT/Computer Support Contact them with concerns with equipment Jason Garstka Most classrooms have a phone that connects directly with IT if you are being difficulties with to she along you are this Derek Harmison IT.
 If you are having difficulties with technology, use this phone to get directly connected.
-Thomas Dekle priorie to get directly connected.
-Pat Perreira Administrative Assistant Approves course schedulesMaintains graduate students' folders Adam Clarke Assistant Chair, Finance & Administration Oversees departmental finances, including graduate student stipends In charge of HR for the department Maria Almeida Accounting Assistant Contact regarding funding reimbursement from the department Adrianne Rondon Sr. Program Coordinator Manages all clinical-related activities Serves as support staff for the Clinical Program and Child Division Melyza Casanova Sr. Manager, Sponsored Programs Contact for reimbursement for funding on grants Vivian Perez Desktop Publisher Contact for poster printing Kent Schomber Senior Mail Clerk Handles incoming department mail and packages
+Thomas Dekle phone to get directly connected.
+Pat Perreira Administrative Assistant Approves course schedules Maintains graduate students' folders Adam Clarke Assistant Chair, Finance & Oversees departmental finances, including graduate Administration student stipends, and oversees all other business operations Ana Parr Sr. Manager, Business Manages HR matters for the department Operations Maria Almeida Accounting Assistant Contact regarding funding reimbursement from the department Adrianne Rondon Sr. Program Coordinator Manages all clinical-related activities Serves as support staff for the Clinical Program and Child Division Melyza Casanova Sr. Manager, Sponsored Contact for reimbursement for funding on grants Programs Vivian Perez Desktop Publisher Contact for poster printing Kent Schomber Senior Mail Clerk Handles incoming department mail and packages